Online MFT programs and student resources

 Delta Kappa: International Marriage and Family Therapy Honor Society

-If you are trying to change careers or learn more expertise, then an MFT degree may help you gain the skill sets you need to be competitive in the job market.
-A degree will also provide you with up-to-date information regarding the latest techniques and methods that marriage and family therapists are using to help their clients cope.
+If you are trying to change careers or acquire more expertise, then an MFT degree may help you gain the skills you need to be competitive in the job market.
+A degree can also provide you with up-to-date information regarding the latest techniques and methods that marriage and family therapists are using to help their clients cope.
+Whether a degree is the right fit for you depends on your goals and experience.

-Most degree programs take around two years to complete as a full-time student due to the number of clinical hours and different settings needed to prove competency as a therapist.
-In that time, aspiring MFTs will learn to master the fundamentals of counseling to be prepared for work in their own private practice or setting of choice.
+Most degree programs take about two years, or 60 credit hours, to complete as a full-time student, given the number of clinical hours and the different settings required to demonstrate competency as a therapist.
+During that time, aspiring MFTs can learn the fundamentals of counseling to prepare for work in their own private practice or chosen setting.
+Online programs offer flexibility and may be available part-time, which can increase the time to completion.

 What makes a good marriage and family therapist?